 Please submit completed Deferred Finding form along with a check in the amount of $150.00 payable to Columbia County District Court.
 Please click on following link for form.
 Deferred Finding

-**OUT OF STATE LICENSE: Within 30 days after the end of the six (6) month deferral, the defendant shall obtain and furnish to the Court a certified copy of the defendant’s driving record from the defendant’s licensing state prior to granting the dismissal.**
+**OUT OF STATE LICENSE: Within 30 days after the end of the six (6) month or one (1) year deferral period, the defendant shall obtain and furnish to the Court a certified copy of the defendant’s driving record from the defendant’s licensing state prior to granting the dismissal.**